US midfielder Adams ruing virus-enforced 'whirlwind' break - WHIZ News

 “It’s not too, too bad there yet, but the numbers there are still increasing.
 It’s a scary thing.
 My parents have my brothers at home with them, keeping them occupied … but right now they’re safe,” the player said.
 “It’s hard.
 You miss your family, you hope everyone’s safe.”

+Adams is among three 21-year-old viewed as keys to the United States’ hopes in the 2022 World Cup, joined by Chelsea’s Christian Pulisic and Schalke’s Weston McKennie.
+But they have played together just once with the national team because of injuries, in a March 2019 exhibition against Ecuador.

-Adams joined Leipzig in January 2019 from New York Red Bulls and quickly established himself as a starter in the German side’s midfield.
-Despite ill luck with injuries this season, Leipzig handed Adams a pay rise and extended his contract last month to 2025.
+Adams joined Leipzig in January 2019 from Major League Soccer’s New York Red Bulls and quickly established himself as a midfield starter.
+Despite Adams’ injuries, Leipzig gave him a raise and last month extended his contract to 2025.

-The Bundesliga title was attainable before the league was suspended.
-Leipzig is just five points behind defending champion Bayern Munich.
+The Bundesliga title appears attainable if the season resumes.
+Leipzig is five points behind defending champion Bayern Munich.

 Bundesliga clubs were hoping to return to play in May without spectators, but this week the ban on large gatherings was extended to Aug.
-31, affecting the start of the 2020-21 Bundesliga, too.
+31, affecting the start of next season, too.

-Adams is in regular contact with Weston McKennie, Erik Palmer-Brown at Austria Wien, and other American players who are overseas.
+Adams is in regular contact with Weston McKennie, Erik Palmer-Brown at Austria Vienna and other American players who are overseas.

 “It’s been unique to see what they’re going through.
 For (Palmer-Brown) they haven’t even had the opportunity to train again.
 They haven’t even been able to leave the house for a run,” Adams said.
 “Fortunately enough in Germany, we’re still able to get out.”